Advancements in Automated Scoring of Crystallization Experiments by Formulatrix

 Technological Advancements and Manual Drop-Scoring Challenges

 Recent advancements in laboratory automation and imaging technology have significantly increased experimental throughput and accelerated research in structural biology.
-Additionally, the development of Laboratory Information Management Systems, such as Rock Maker® by Formulatrix, has further streamlined the protein crystallization workflows.
+Additionally, the development of a Laboratory Information Management System, such as Rock Maker® by Formulatrix, has further streamlined the protein crystallization workflows.
 However, manual drop scoring remains a bottleneck due to low throughput, bias, person-to-person variability, and time and labor intensiveness.

 Variability in Manual Drop Scoring of Crystallization Experiments